Co-teaching is an increasingly popular special

 INFORMATION, RESOURCES, AND SUPPORT

-a special education student’s road map to success.
+as a special education student’s road map to

-traffic in order to get to their destination safely, the
+through traffic in order to get to their destination

-IEP team must hold the creation of students' goals in
+safely, the IEP team must hold the creation of

 Goals should reflect the unique learning style and